 The Lull is made of high quality memory foam layers which ensure consistency in comfort, elevation, and body contouring as the foam conforms to your body shape and movement with precision, all of which make it one of the best models for those suffering from sleep apnea.

-This all-natural Talalay latex foam mattress intuitively conforms to your slightest movement and curves.
-The Zenhaven features a 5-zone comfort layer that helps provide the enough support your need for your head, neck, and back to prevent snoring and other symptoms from disturbing your sleep.
+This all-natural Talalay latex mattress features a 5-zone comfort layer that helps provide the enough support your need for your head, neck, and back to prevent snoring and other sleep apnea symptoms from disturbing your sleep.

 It features a sleek and innovative design that will conform to your body and your movements and provide the right amount of support to those areas of your body where it is needed most.